shapeshed/jekyll.shapeshed.com/_posts/2006-04-05-branding_and_logos_from_ideas_to_implementation.md

 ---
 layout: post
 title: Branding and logos - from ideas to implementation
-excerpt: Getting branding right is a difficult process.
+description: Getting branding right is a difficult process.
 Often both clients and designers fail to understand what each party needs or is looking for.
 This article seeks to give some advice on how to issue a brief and issues to consider for small to medium sized enterprises.
 categories:  [Design, Strategy]
 ---
 ## Before you contact a designer